tranbom/veman/README.md

 when the virtual environment is deactivated `history` will automatically switch back to using the regular bash history file (usually ~/.bash_history).

+veman also has its own `history` command which can be used without having to activate a venv, making it easy to find which commands have been run in different environments.

+`veman history <environment-name>` will list the bash history for a single venv.

+`veman history --all` will print the bash history for all venvs, which can be useful to quickly find a command in the history across environments.
+Currently there is no specific order of the venvs in which the history is printed.

 ## Notes

 veman sources `~/.bashrc` in Linux. veman is mainly tested in distributions that are derivatives of Debian which automatically sources `/etc/bash.bashrc`.

 veman sources `/etc/profile` and `~/.bash_profile` in macOS.

+## Planned features

+- Connect a managed venv with a specific git repository (e.g., automatic cd on activate)
+- User defined commands to run on activate (python and/or shell)
+- Compatibility with zsh & more shells
+- Command to add local paths to .pth-file in venv
+- Configuration file with settings for veman (e.g., path to env directory)
+- Adopt existing unmanaged venvs
+- Auto-update managed venvs after veman has been upgraded

 ## License